 1. Provide a personal artist’s statement of 400 words or less.

-2. Provide the purpose of the grant and how it will advance your development in the arts.
+2. Provide the purpose of the scholarship and how it will advance your development in the arts.

 3. Provide a one page summary of your professional and educational art background.

 4. Provide Five (5) images to be email submitted using the following specifications.
 You must list Size, Medium and Title for each.

 6. Upon selection, the 2019 winner will be asked to submit a valid Soc.
 Sec. number and Proof of age & residency.

 Putnam Arts Council